-- 30.4.6.2.2 The ISO and the Market Monitoring Unit shall monitor the ISO Administered Markets for other categories of conduct, whether by a single firm or by multiple firms acting in concert, that have material effects on prices or guarantee payments in an ISO Administered Market.
-See Market Mitigation Measures Section 23.2.4.4. - 30.4.6.2.3 If (i) the ISO determines, following consultation with the Market Party and review by the Market Monitoring Unit, that the Market Party or its representative has, over a time period of at least one week, submitted inaccurate fuel type or fuel price information that was, taken as a whole, biased in the Market Party's favor, then the ISO shall cease using the fuel type and fuel price information submitted to the ISO's Market Information System along with the Generator's Bid(s) to develop reference levels for the affected Generator(s) in the relevant (Day-Ahead or real-time) market for the durations specified in Sections 23.1.4.7.8.1, 23.3.1.4.7.8.2, and 23.3.1.4.7.8.3 of the Mitigation Measures.
-See Section 23.3.1.4.7.8 of the Market Mitigation Measures - 30.4.6.2.4 When it has the capability to do so, the ISO shall determine the effect on prices or guarantee payments of questioned conduct through the use of sensitivity analyses performed using the ISO's SCUC, RTC and RTD computer models, and such other computer modeling or analytic methods as the ISO shall deem appropriate following consultation with its Market Monitoring Unit.
+30.4.6.2.2 The ISO and the Market Monitoring Unit shall monitor the ISOAdministered Markets for other categories of conduct, whether by a single firm orby multiple firms acting in concert, that have material effects on prices or guarantee payments in an ISO Administered Market.
+See Market Mitigation Measures Section 23.2.4.4.

+30.4.6.2.3 If (i) the ISO determines, following consultation with the Market Party and review by the Market Monitoring Unit, that the Market Party or its representative has, over a time period of at least one week, submitted inaccurate fuel type or fuel price information that was, taken as a whole, biased in the Market Party's favor, then the ISO may cease using the fuel type and fuel price information submitted to the ISO's Market Information System along with the Generator's Bid(s) to develop reference levels for the affected Generator(s) for a period of up to six months following the first identified occurrence, and for a period of up to one year following each subsequent occurrence.
+The six month or one year period shall be calculated from the date of the most recent instance in which inaccurate fuel type or fuel price information was submitted to the ISO.
+See Section 23.3.1.4.7.8 of the Market Mitigation Measures

+30.4.6.2.4.3 When it has the capability to do so, the ISO shall determine the effect on prices or guarantee payments of questioned conduct through the use of sensitivity analyses performed using the ISO's SCUC, RTC and RTD computer models, and such other computer modeling or analytic methods as the ISO shall deem appropriate following consultation with its Market Monitoring Unit.
 See Market Mitigation Measures Section 23.3.2.2.1.